MichaelCurrin/vue-frontend-quickstart/docs/README.md

 ## Dev tooling

-To prettify your JS, you can run `npx prettier` (to reference a global install or to download the latest).
+To prettify your JS, you can run `npx prettier -w .` (to reference a global install or to download the latest).
 Or use your IDE to prettify your script.
-Same for linting.

-And the same for ES Lint with `npx eslint`
+You cna do the same for linting with `npx eslint .` or you IDE.

 If you want the dev tooling you're used to (like for linting, minification and using `.vue` files), or have a large site, then a traditional Node and NPM approach to Vue might suit your needs better.
 In that case, use this repo: